WarsInReverie/WarsInReverie.github.io/content/blog/my-first-post.md

 Wattpad:
 https://www.wattpad.com/user/Cwiffy (inactive & empty)

-Note that before this website's publishing (21st June), this project was previously under the "*Project Amikiro*" nomenclature.
+**Please beware:** Before the June 21st, this project was previously under the *"Project Fractures"* or *"Project Amikiro"* nomenclature.

 Stay tuned for more, I guess.